CohortInsights/financials/README.md

 This is the **ONLY irreplaceable collection** in the entire project.

 - Defines the user’s rule logic for automatic assignment.
-- Fully human-created and **cannot be reconstructed** from ingestion.
+- Partially human-created and **cannot be reconstructed** from ingestion.
 - Must be protected from accidental deletion or modification.
 - Must be backed up regularly.
 - Scripts should never alter or clear this collection unless explicitly requested.